 Paxton AI

 The other vendor on this list that publishes pricing.
-Individual is $499 per user per month or $2,999 per user per year, with Enterprise custom, verified on Paxton's pricing page.
+Individual is $499 per user per month or $2,999 per user per year, with Enterprise custom, verified on Paxton's pricing page as of June 2026.
 The research engine covers all 50 US states and federal law, with contract analysis and medical chronology generation rounding out the product.
 Paxton serves solo practitioners, small firms, and in-house teams.

 No independent peer-reviewed hallucination benchmark exists for Paxton, which is worth knowing before you sign.